 Artist Services includes workshops, technical assistance and “Art Advice,” a bi-monthly service we offer at local neighborhood libraries and community centers.
 While artists request meetings on a regular basis with the director of artist services and often meet at the office, presenting “Art Advice” in other venues broadens our reach to artists who may not be familiar with the Arts Council.

-In its second year, Make.Art.Work. is a series of workshops that teaches business and entrepreneurial skills to visual artists.
+In its third year, Make.Art.Work. teaches business and entrepreneurial skills to visual artists.
 Made possible with support from the Tremaine Foundation, we have co-organized the program with the Cultural Council of Fairfield County and the Greater Hartford Arts Council.

-This March we introduced a new series for writers.
+Last year, we introduced a new series for writers.
 Open to the public, once a month, we plan to invite guest writers to start a conversation about writing practices, critique and getting published.
 There are few opportunities for writers to meet informally and share their stories and experiences; we hope to fill that void.
-We will collaborate with the Institute Library and The New Haven Review.
+We hope to collaborate with the Institute Library and The New Haven Review in the future.

 The executive director is continually advising and assisting leaders of small arts organizations with questions on issues of board development, funding and staffing.
 The director of development and marketing is available to help member arts organizations with grant research and grant writing and the communications manager offers social media assistance.